zesk/build/docs/tools/docker.md

 Takes any environment file and makes it docker-compatible

-Returns a temporary file which should be deleted.
+Outputs the compatible env to stdout

 - Location: `bin/build/tools/docker.sh`

 #### Arguments

-- `filename` - Required.
+- `envFile` - Required.
 File.
 One or more files to convert.

 #### Exit codes